 University policy requires continuous registration from the first quarter of enrollment in a program until completion of the degree (see the Graduate Student Handbook for exceptions).
 Students working toward a doctorate must be registered and in University residence for a minimum of six regular quarters.
 Two consecutive regular summer sessions may be counted as the equivalent of one regular quarter.
 There is no University unit requirement for the doctoral degree.
-You are expected to be enrolled in full time status unless an exception has been granted by Graduate Studies (see their Handbook); full time status requires enrolling for at least 12 units per quarter no more than 12 units of 200-level work and a maximum of 16 units that includes 100-level courses.
-Obtaining California residency for tuition purposes is a different matter and is the review responsibility; students should the Registrar's student's policies http://registrar.ucdavis.edu/tuition/residence/index.cfm
+You are expected to be enrolled in full time status unless an exception has been granted by Graduate Studies (see their Handbook); full time status requires enrolling for at least 12 units per quarter-no more than 12 units of 200-level work and a maximum of 16 units that includes 100-level courses.
+Obtaining California residency for tuition purposes is a different matter and is the student's responsibility: students should review the Registrar's policies http://registrar.ucdavis.edu/tuition/residence/index.cfm